simonbahr/Panda/README.md

 In the main-window, the pandac\~ displays a waveform of the current output of the left and right channels and provides main mute and volume controls as well as an option to quickly record the output.

-## Generating Multiple Items[]{#subsec:Generating-Multiple-Items label="subsec:Generating-Multiple-Items"}
+### Generating Multiple Items

 By clicking on the ,,Add more\..."-button in the item generation section of the main-window, you can open up the ,,Add Multiple Items"-window.
 You can use it to generate multiple items in a row, create some items in random positions or specify formulas to calculate positions and lengths of multiple items.

-## Quantisation
+### Quantisation

-Using the quantise-menu (,,Quantise\..."-button in main-window), you can generate a custom grid of qlines (= quantisation lines), similarly to creating multiple items (see [\[subsec:Generating-Multiple-Items\]](#subsec:Generating-Multiple-Items){reference-type="ref" reference="subsec:Generating-Multiple-Items"}).
+Using the quantise-menu (,,Quantise\..."-button in main-window), you can generate a custom grid of qlines (= quantisation lines), similarly to creating multiple items.
 You can choose the stickiness of the grid and than quantise all items accordingly.
 This can be a very powerfull tool, e. g. when combined with the option to generate multiple items in random positions and quantise them to a more or less sticky grid, etc. It is also possible to only quantise all selected items (meaning: selected in timeline-window).

-## Performance Mode
+### Performance Mode

 In Performance Mode, the timeline in the timeline-window will be accompanied by its horizontal sibling: the scanline.
 Both can be programmed to react to any sort of control input accessible in Pd.
 Items will be activated when colliding with the timeline OR the scanline.
 This two-dimensional control can be used to freely combine different Panda-objects for generating control data with Panda-objects producing sound.
-Other functionality like tempo, playback (on/off), loop, etc. may also be controlled live (see [\[sec:List-of-Panda-messages\]](#sec:List-of-Panda-messages){reference-type="ref" reference="sec:List-of-Panda-messages"} for a list of available messages to sent to Panda and link them to whatever input you have).
+Other functionality like tempo, playback (on/off), loop, etc. may also be controlled live (see ,,List of Panda messages").

-# List of Panda-objects[]{#sec:List-of-Panda-objects label="sec:List-of-Panda-objects"}
+## List of Panda-objects

-#### Sound Objects
+#### Sound Objects {#sound-objects .unnumbered}

   ------------- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
   soundplay\~   A sample player.
 Outputs stereo sound via pandac\~ and to \[r\~ {itemname}-1\] / \[r\~ {itemname}-2\]\